FoodyFood/dash-login-page/README.md

 ### How To Run

-The [makefile](./makefile) contains all the commands needed to set up and run the example:
+The [makefile](./makefile) contains all the commands needed to set up and run the example.

 _Must be run in Linux terminal, requires make_

+First we need to set the admin password in [makefile](./makefile)

+This password will be used ad the first user login for the system, from which other users are created.

 Create a database: